Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * On an Edge

 When you write an algorithm which operates on geometric objects, use <i> Adaptor3d</i> (or <i> Adaptor2d</i>) objects.

-As a result, you can use the algorithm with any kind of object, if you provide for this object, an interface derived from *Adaptor3d* or *Adaptor2d*.
+As a result, you can use the algorithm with any kind of object, if you provide for this object an interface derived from *Adaptor3d* or *Adaptor2d*.
 These interfaces are easy to use: simply create an adapted curve or surface from a *Geom2d* curve, and then use this adapted curve as an argument for the algorithm which requires it.

 @subsection OCCT_TOVW_SECTION_3_3 Geometry Utilities